Aidenseo3180/blog-web-application/README.md

 Create account in Claudinary, and copy and paste your CloudName, ApiKey, ApiSecret to appsetting.json

 *To deploy to Azure DB*
+Create Azure Db, connect to connectionstring in appsetting.json.
+Move Dbsets from local database to azure database by right click-task-

 Change connectionstring of appsetting.json
 To see errors during the deployment process, set ASPNETCORE_ENVIRONMENT to Development from Azure Server.
 Steps: Go to App Service, Configuration, press New Application Setting, and add ASPNETCORE_ENVIRONMENT with value Development.